Last revised: June 12, 2018

 1. James Alison.
 Alison did his dissertation at Oxford on an interpretation of the Trinity using mimetic theory.
 He has several sections on the Trinity in The Joy of Being Wrong (which greatly inform my reflections below): “Trinity: The Monotheism of the Victim,” pp. 102-110; and chapter 7, “The Trinity, Creation, and Original Sin,” pp. 186-210.
-Link to an excerpt of the first section in chapter 7, pages 186-197.
 Here is a crucial paragraph that ties to a key passage for mimetic theory, John 8:39-47:

 Alison further elaborates these themes in an important essay that does a close reading on John 8: Faith Beyond Resentment; chapter 3, “Jesus’ Fraternal Relocation of God,” pp. 56-85.
 I draw out similar themes in the beginning of “My Core Convictions (I.2),” pairing Love and Envy instead of Love and Hatred.

-3. Raymund Schwager, Jesus in the Drama of Salvation, “The Revelation of the Triune God in the Redemptive Event” (excerpt of the concluding section), pp. 196-217.
+3. Raymund Schwager, Jesus in the Drama of Salvation, “The Revelation of the Triune God in the Redemptive Event,” pp. 196-217.

 4. N. T. Wright, How God Became King; on a day when the Trinitarian creeds can take center stage, it is important to hear a significant problem raised by this foremost New Testament scholar.
 Overall, Wright’s immensely important book is addressing the problem of how modern Christians have seemed to lose what the Gospels are truly about, namely, the story of how in Jesus Christ God became king of the earth.
 This problem is exemplified in the opening chapter, titled “The Missing Middle,” through the difference between the great historical creeds of the church and canonical gospels.
 Wright writes,